AI4Bharat/sangraha-internet-archive-download/README.md

-# Sangraha Data Download
+# Sangraha Internet Archive Data Download

-Code Repository for Scripts and Utils for downloading and curating Indic Data from Web Crawls and archive.org Files.
+Code Repository for Scripts and Utils for downloading and curating Indic Data from archive.org Files.

 ## Setup